mkshea1965/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 </p>One conclusion we can make about the Outcomes based on Launch Date Louise is that Louise is more likely to succeed in starting her campaign in May than any other month.
 Another conclusion we can make about the Outcomes based on Launch Date Louise is that Success is more likely to occur than failure no matter what month the campaign begins, except for December based on success and failure counts.
 Louise should not start her campaign in December.
-- What can you conclude about the Outcomes based on Goals?
+</p>- What can you conclude about the Outcomes based on Goals?
-We can conclude from the insights gained about the Outcomes based on goals is that Louise should not exceed a $30,000 goal if she aims to keep her “greater than $10,000” production closer to the $10,000 amount.
+</p>We can conclude from the insights gained about the Outcomes based on goals is that Louise should not exceed a $30,000 goal if she aims to keep her “greater than $10,000” production closer to the $10,000 amount.
 However, for plays produced in the United States, the highest rate of success is between $35,000 and $39,999, with the range of $40,000 to $44,999 not far behind.
 However, the goal should not exceed $45,000 because the success rate plummets above $45,000.
-- What are some limitations of this dataset?
+</p>- What are some limitations of this dataset?
-Some limitations to this data set include the lack of play genre.
+</p>Some limitations to this data set include the lack of play genre.
 It would be better if we had a mirror example that was successful or not without having to read the “blurb.”
-- What are some other possible tables and/or graphs that we could create?
+</p>- What are some other possible tables and/or graphs that we could create?
 We can create histograms, pie charts and a probability table/matrix.
 Histograms can be used to visualize the measures of central tendency and spread of the data.
 Pie Charts can be used for individual category visualization, such as the Parent Category Outcomes (Figure 1) if we wanted to look at the theater category alone.
 I didn’t find the stacked bar chart as effective when it only represented counts for one category of data; however, I found them more effective at telling a story when there were multiple stacked bar charts to compare.
 Probability table/matrix with calculated probabilities of success based on various factors such as “Launch,” “goals,” “genre” can show specific probabilities of multi-factor events with ease.